 My Why Nots

 A lot of times I take opportunities because I know I can learn a lot from them.
-They will be time consuming and hard, a challenge, but at the end I know it helps me to develop and to get better.
+They will be time-consuming and hard, a challenge, but in the end, I know it helps me to develop and to get better.

-In this last year as president I learned a lot.
-I learned how to talk with a team, how to make efficient meetings, how to network with companies and university and it also improved my time management skills (soon more about that).
+In this last year as president, I learned a lot.
+I learned how to talk with a team, how to make efficient meetings, and how to network with companies and universities and it also improved my time management skills (soon more about that).

-Of course it was a hard for a few months, juggling a project for university, ruling an empire 😉 and being useful at work.
-But with a lot of help and me improving I made it, I even made it through really good (got an A on my semester project, which is not so easy to get at an Austrian university in Architecture studies).
+Of course, it was hard for a few months, juggling a project for university, and ruling an empire 😉 and being useful at work.
+But with a lot of help and my improvement I made it, I even made it through really well (got an A on my semester project, which is not so easy to get at an Austrian university in Architecture studies).

 Don’t ask ‘Why’, ask instead, ‘Why Not’. — John F. Kennedy